 Based on the 1959 novel of the same name, Tenderloin tells the story of a reverend who attempts to shut down Manhattan’s red-light district.

 Music: Jerry Bock Lyrics: Sheldon Harnick Book: Joe Masteroff

-She Loves Me is one of Bock and Harnick’s most successful musicals, and is still often revived today.
+She Loves Me is one of Bock and Harnick’s most successful musicals and is still often revived today.
 It also made history as the first Broadway show to be live-streamed!

 Music: Jerry Bock Lyrics: Sheldon Harnick Book: Joseph Stein

-Not only was Fiddler on the Roof Bock and Harnick’s most successful musical, it remains one of the most successful musicals internationally today.
+Not only was Fiddler on the Roof Bock and Harnick’s most successful musical, but it also remains one of the most successful musicals internationally today.
 It even held the record for “longest-running Broadway show” for almost 10 years (before Grease took over) and won nine Tony Awards!